Converting a Microsoft Access MDB file to SQLite

 sqlite3 database.db < schema.txt

-where the name of the database is database.db
+where the name of the database is database.db, but you can name it

 whatever you want.